The Play Rx Circle

 The Play Rx Circle offers a structured space where adults routinely engage in creative play with others and reconnect with the parts of themselves that have been buried under years of societal expectations and fear.

-What do practices look like?
+What do live practices look like?

-- scribble to music
+- scribble to music for mind body connection

-- write meaningful, personal fairytales
+- write meaningful fairytales

-- authentic relating games
+- Authentic Relating games

 What emerges in this practice is the permission to be more honest with your buried creative and playful impulses.